smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 First, navigate back to the sagemaker-workshop-101 in the Jupyter Lab directory structure.

-You can now navigate to the folder custom_sklearn_rf and open the first notebook b _double_ clicking on the Sklearn_on_SageMaker_end2end.ipynb notebook.
+You can now navigate to the folder custom_sklearn_rf and open the first notebook b _doublelicking_ on the Sklearn_on_SageMaker_end2end.ipynb notebook.

 ![](https://static.us-east-1.prod.workshops.aws/public/38e35409-78ba-461d-9d90-2d96bfd20791/static/images/sagemaker101/notebook4.png)